 want to hear from you!

-To express your support, for questions regarding donations or for additional information, please send an email.
+To express your support, for questions regarding donations or for additional information, please

 To mark the 30th anniversary of the Hyatt skywalk tragedy, Kansas City Star Books presents "The Last Dance: The Skywalks Disaster and a City Changed."

 All royalties from the book go to the Skywalk Memorial Foundation to help fund a permanent memorial.
 Go to www.TheKansasCityStore.com to place your order.
 The cost is $29.95.

 In November 2012, the Skywalk Memorial Foundation Board presented a revised plan to Parks and Recreation Commissioners.
 While still maintaining the original theme of honoring rescuers, victims and survivors, the modified design moves the plan forward.
 SMF President Brent Wright told the parks board the new plan preserves the stainless steel sculpture, pedestrian walkway and plaza.
 To make the best use of donor funds, night lighting, stairs and a masonry wall have been removed.
 The SMF Board believes we are in our "final push" to get the project completed.
 We appreciate all the well wishes from people around the country and we will bring you updated information as it happens.